-Eva is India’s first and largest Artificial Intelligence powered banking chatbot.
-Eva was built with the aim to leverage the latest technologies to help serve our customers better and faster.
-It uses the latest in AI and Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.
+Eva is an AI powered banking chatbot.
+The Eva bot helps serve customers better and faster.
+It uses Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.

 Customers can get the information by conversing with Eva in human language instead of searching, browsing, clicking buttons, or waiting on a call.
 Eva has answered more than 5 million queries from around a million customers with more than 85% accuracy.
 Eva holds more than 20,000 conversations every day with customers worldwide.

 - Banks or financial services can design chatbots around a core use case such as claims or loan applications.

 - You can personalize your bot by giving a name that matches your brand image.

 #5 Chatbot example: KLM Royal Dutch Airlines – Enhance your customer service with a multilingual FB bot

-Artificial intelligence has been a game changer for the travel industry by helping travelers and companies simplifying travel arrangements and streamlining business procedures.
-A travel chatbot is accessible 24×7, supports multiple languages and provides real time response to travelers’ queries and is also available Facebook Messenger app.
+Artificial Intelligence has been a game-changer for the travel industry by helping companies to simplify travel arrangements and streamline business procedures.
+A travel chatbot is accessible 24×7, supports multiple languages and provides real time responses to travelers’ queries, and is also available on the FB Messenger app.

-KLM is the oldest airline in the world.
-It had to respond to 15,000 social conversations in different languages typically in a week.
-In order to handle the process seamlessly, KLM implemented a chatbot called “BB” (BlueBot) to provide faster, effective and personalized customer support.
+KLM airlines had to respond to 15,000 social conversations in different languages in a week.
+In order to handle the process seamlessly, KLM implemented a chatbot called “BB” (BlueBot) to provide faster, effective, and personalized customer support.
 It is the best Facebook Messenger chatbot example.

 They used the bot on the checkout page so that people can opt-in to receive booking confirmation, check-in notification, boarding pass, and flight status updates via Messenger itself.

-In the first month, their volume of Facebook messages hiked to 40%.
-The bot handles 16,000 customer interactions weekly, as covered on the MarTech Today blog.
-KLM mentioned that 1.7 million messages have been sent on Messenger by over 500,000 people.
+As a result, their volume of Facebook messages hiked to 40%.
+The bot handles 16,000 customer interactions weekly, and almost 1.7 million messages have been sent on Messenger by over 500,000 people.